keitaroinc/ckanext-visualize/README.rst

 Chart icons
 -----------------

-The default icons that are used for the types of chart are taken from _The R Graph Gallery: https://www.r-graph-gallery.com
+The default icons that are used for the types of chart are taken from `The R Graph Gallery <https://www.r-graph-gallery.com>`_.